Shuzenji, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Make sure to find the correct type.
-The majority of adapters that you can buy are simply plugs and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Check that you pick the necessary type.
+Many adapters available online are simply plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most locations.

 What to wear/what to pack: